Trains from Venice

 Fares start at €19.90 in 2nd class or €29.90 in 1st class.
 Fares vary like air fares, so book ahead.

-Book this train at www.thetrainline.com (easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or www.trenitalia.com (in €, requires Italian language place names, see advice on using it).
+Book this train at www.thetrainline.com (easy to use, in €, £ or $, international credit cards no problem, small booking fee) or www.trenitalia.com (in €, requires Italian language place names, see advice on using it).
 You print out your booking reference or show it on your phone.

-The EuroCity train has a restaurant car, power sockets at all seats & free WiFi.
+The EuroCity Giruno train has a restaurant car, power sockets at all seats & free WiFi.
 It's a lovely run through the Alps, past Italian and Swiss lakes and passing through the world's longest railway tunnel, the Gotthard Base Tunnel.

-Have dinner in Zurich, I recommend steak-frites & a beer at the Brasserie Federal on the main concourse at Zurich HB.
+Have dinner in Zurich, I recommend steak-frites & a beer at the Brasserie Federal on the concourse at Zurich HB.

 Fares start at €29 in 2nd class or €49 in 1st class.
 Fares vary like air fares, so book ahead.

-Book this train at www.thetrainline.com (easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or www.trenitalia.com (in €, requires Italian language place names, see advice on using it).
+Book this train at www.thetrainline.com (easy to use, in €, £ or $, international credit cards no problem, small booking fee) or www.trenitalia.com (in €, requires Italian language place names, see advice on using it).

 Booking opens up to 90 days ahead.
 It's ticketless, you print your booking reference or show it on your phone.